Test-Account666/LethalCompany-ShipWindows/ShipWindows/README.md

 ## Differences to the original

-As you may have noticed, this is a fork of [Veri's ShipWindows mod](https://thunderstore.io/c/lethal-company/p/veri/ShipWindows/).
+As you may have noticed, this is a fork/continuation of [Veri's ShipWindows mod](https://thunderstore.io/c/lethal-company/p/veri/ShipWindows/).
 There are some differences between these mods.